bminer/node-static-asset/README.md

 previously generated URL fingerprint, static-asset will attempt to add weak and strong caching headers to the response.

--path - the path from which static files are served -cache - a "cache strategy" Object, which must implement all "cache
+- `path` - the path from which static files are served
-	strategy" methods, as described below.
+- `cache` - a "cache strategy" Object, which must implement all "cache strategy" methods, as described below.
 If `cache` is omitted, the default "cache stategy" is used.

 **"Cache Strategy" Object** - a "cache strategy" object should implement one or more of the following methods:

-- lastModified(label_or_filename, cb) - a function that accepts a label or filename and returns its last modified date to the callback.
+- `lastModified(label_or_filename, cb)` - a function that accepts a label or filename and returns its last modified date to the callback.
 	If a last modified date could not be determined, null is passed to the callback; otherwise, static-asset *may* use this Date to set the